Actindo-AG/Documentation/POS/Integration/04_AssignUsers.md

 #### Prerequisites

-- The users have been registered.
+- The users have been created.
 - You have the system admin rights to create groups as well as to assign users to a group.

 #### Procedure

-For detailed information, see [Create user group](../../Core1Platform/AdministratingCore1/03_ManageGroups.md#create-user-group) and [Add user to user group](../../Core1Platform/AdministratingCore1/03_ManageGroups.md#add-user-to-user-group) in the *Core1 Platform* documentation.
+For detailed information, see [Create user group](../../Core1/AdministratingCore1/03_ManageGroups.md#create-user-group) and [Add user to user group](../../Core1/AdministratingCore1/03_ManageGroups.md#add-user-to-user-group) in the *Core1 Platform* documentation.